eweiland76/ethnoguessr/README.md

 ## 🛡 License

 MIT License.
-Use, modify, and enhance freely!
+Use, modify, and enhance freely.

 ---

-## 🛠 Built With Love

-Made for EthnoGuessr players who take competition (way too) seriously.

-👑 Long live the King.
+## 👑 Long live the King.